singnet/dev-portal/docs/products/DecentralizedAIPlatform/TUI/Menus/Account/withdraw/index.md

 User Flow:

-* Input the amount of AGIX to withdraw from your MPE wallet
+* Input the amount of ASI (FET) to withdraw from your MPE wallet
 * Input any optional parameters you would like (And if you would like quiet or verbose transaction data)
 * Click the "Withdraw" button
 * Confirm/Deny the gas fee charges for the withdraw transaction